 - Lack of training

 Churn can make it difficult for families and senior care providers to find and keep quality caregivers.
-Biden’s plan hopes to support unionization of caregivers so that they can fight against unfair working conditions, get increased pay and more benefits, and have stronger legal protections.
+Biden’s plan hopes to support the unionization of caregivers so that they can fight against unfair working conditions, get increased pay and more benefits, and have stronger legal protections.